-A sonohysterogram may be ordered to better assess the lining of the uterus due to abnormal uterine bleeding or infertility.
+A sonohysterogram, also called a saline infusion sonogram (SIS), may be ordered to better assess the lining of the uterus due to abnormal uterine bleeding or infertility.
 The sonographer will begin with a transvaginal pelvic ultrasound to obtain measurements and images of the pelvic structures, including the patient’s uterus, endometrial lining, and ovaries.

 Phone: 262-544-4411